-The latest edition of USA Health magazine, featuring patient stories and news from all facets of the academic health system, is online.
+The newest edition of USA Health magazine, featuring patient stories and news from across the academic health system, is available online.

 USA Health Insider